-The Ambio5® is our 3RD generation amniotic membrane technology – developed to further optimize and simplify amniotic membrane transplation (AMT) for eye surgery.
+Ambio5® is developed to further optimize and simplify amniotic membrane transplantation (AMT) for eye surgery.
 The safety, logistical and surgical advantages with Ambio5 are vast.

-Ambio5 was developed to yield a substantially thicker, more intact, native amniotic membrane allograft.
-While the proprietary tissue process destroys potential bioburden and virulency, the membrane's devitalized cellular components - along with its dense adjacent and connective matrices - are preserved.
+Ambio5 yields a substantially thicker, structurally sound, native amniotic membrane allograft.
+While the proprietary Purion® tissue process destroys potential bioburden, the membrane's devitalized cellular components - along with its dense adjacent and connective matrices - are preserved.

-- With proprietary processing methods, all antigens are removed; cells are devitalized; and final grafts are terminally sterilized.
+- With the Purion® proprietary processing method, all antigens are removed; cells are devitalized; and final grafts are terminally sterilized.

 Viable and Biostructurally Intact